-Suppliers, store managers, smart shelves and logistics must be in constant touch with each other for the smooth functioning of a retail business.
+Suppliers, store managers, smart shelves, and logistics must be in constant touch with each other for the smooth functioning of a retail business.
 Luckily, Internet of Things in combination with sensors bridges non-living things (like smart shelves and logistics) and living beings (suppliers and store managers).

 Interestingly, the flow of information or the communication is totally bi-directional and on real-time, and helps the retailer to cope with the demand of its customers efficiently.
 Also, Internet of Things allows the supply chain to control external environment and execute decisions.
 What does it mean?
 For instance, when the quantity of merchandises on the shelves is about to finish, the shelves automatically trigger a notification, informing the store owner of the requirement.
 This communication is pivotal for logistics service provider that is required to provision the merchandises to the store from the manufacturer’s warehouse.
-People can be in the know regarding the status of the transportation or any obstacles, and take desired actions to ensure the supply chain performs well and the goods are provisioned to the retail store on time.
+People can be in the know regarding the status of the transportation or any obstacles and take desired actions to ensure the supply chain performs well and the goods are provisioned to the retail store on time.

 The Need of IoT Application Development

-Unlike the past, today’s supply chain management software are IoT-based.
-This application has to speak to sensors tied with the physical objects, for instance, the shelves, connected by Internet of Things.
+Unlike the past, today’s supply chain management software is IoT-based.
+This application has to speak to sensors tied with the physical objects, for instance, the shelves, connected by the Internet of Things.
 It demands a dynamic database along with machine-learning and AI (Artificial Intelligence) capabilities.
 Hence, IoT application development demands exceptional technical skills that blends all.
 Besides, the core, the user experience is also a critical aspect that must be taken seriously.
 Increasing user expectation is not the only reason for this.
 A retail business is often operated by people who have little or no technical expertise at all.
 So, it’s utterly essential that applications are easy-to-use and smooth in performance.